CIGI Campus: Features

 Within the CIGI Campus courtyard is a public art installation crafted by Richard Fleischner.
 The art piece highlights significant moments of progress in international governance, with copper markers located on an unseen world map.
+The campus has received the Governor General's Medals in Architecture and other awards for its design.

 The building also incorporates environmentally friendly green roofs, operable windows, energy-efficient in-slab cooling and heating systems, and an underground cistern to collect grey water for landscape irrigation.
 The building was constructed using a BubbleDeck system that reduces structural concrete usage, and as a whole, achieves a 50-percent energy reduction beyond the requirements of the National Building Code.

-The campus also houses the CIGI Auditorium, a 250-seat theatre-style space for public lectures and events.
+The campus also houses the CIGI Auditorium, a 250-seat theatre-style space for public lectures and events, as well as a café operated by Stone Crock Bakery.

 Occupants

 The CIGI Campus is home to academic and research programs that are partnerships between CIGI and other institutions.
 The BSIA, established in 2007 in a three-way partnership among the University of Waterloo, Wilfrid Laurier University and CIGI, was the first occupant of the campus in fall 2011.
 The school comprises roughly 60 percent of the campus building.
-Additional occupants on the campus include: Perimeter Institute, Capacity Canada, The Arctic Research Foundation and Innovation Asset Collective.
+Additional occupants on the campus include: Perimeter Institute, the Arctic Research Foundation and Innovation Asset Collective.